haothitran/KlazAnnounce/README.md

 ## Features

-- Bad gear equipped upon entering instances.
+- Force certain warning sounds.
 - Placed items to use in groups (e.g. Soulwells).
 - Interrupted spell by player.
 - Cooldowns used by player and group members in instances and raids.